 Caitlin's directing work includes Home Truths (Cardboard Citizens), One Flea Spare (Playhouse Creatures, New York), A Further Education (Hampstead Downstairs), BRENDA (HighTide and The Yard), POLAR BEARS (West Yorkshire Playhouse), And I And Silence (Signature Theater, New York), The Malcontent (Shakespeare's Globe), CommonWealth (Almeida Theatre), FACTS, And I And Silence, Northern Star (Finborough Theatre), The Children's Hour (Royal Welsh College), The Red Set, Mahua (The Royal Court, readings), Escalator Plays (HighTide), Love, Love, Love (La Mousson d'été Festival and Théâtre du Rond-Point), One Short Sleepe (Southbank Festival), The Lady's Not For Burning, Elephant's Graveyard (Warwick Arts Centre Studio) and Slaughter City (RSC reading).
 As Associate/Assistant Director, Caitlin's work includes Strange Interlude (National Theatre), Hamlet (Shakespeare's Globe), Love and Information, In Basildon, Love, Love, Love, Haunted Child (The Royal Court), Matchbox (Hampstead Theatre) and The Talented Mr Ripley (Royal and Derngate)

-Recently completed an MA programme in Arts and Cultural management from King's College London.
-Previously a recipient of The Sir John Gielgud Charitable Trust Bursary in 2008, The Rose Bruford Directing Bursary in 2011 and 2012, and The Kevin Spacey Foundation grant in 2013.
+In 2019 Anna completed an MA programme in Arts and Cultural management from King's College London, where her area of research was relating to intersemiotic translation and theatre.
+Anna first trained acting in Poland and after that theatre directing at Rose Bruford College, where she gained First Class BA Directing degree in 2009.
+In the past she received The Sir John Gielgud Charitable Trust Bursary in 2008, The Rose Bruford Directing Bursary in 2011 and 2012, and The Kevin Spacey Foundation grant in 2013.
 Her debut play, Hannah, was awarded a joined runner-up place for the New Writing South New Play Award at the Brighton Fringe Festival in 2010.
-Occupied by Carla Grauls, staged in April 2014 received very positive reviews and was nominated to two Off West End Theatre Awards.
-Anna first trained acting in Poland and after that theatre directing at Rose Bruford College, where she gained First Class BA Directing degree in 2009.
-Other directing credits include: I am Gavrilo Princip by Oliver Yellop (Queen's Theatre Hornchurch), Lest We Forget by Marcia Zanelatto (Theatre503, Theatre De Menilmontant, Paris), The Frame by Michael Bhimm (Soho Theatre Upstairs) Showmance by Anna Jordan (Theatre503), A Night Out by Harold Pinter (Rose Bruford College), Someone Like You by Anna Jordan (Theatre503, PLAYlist) Sid by Matt Cunningham, Coming Home by Anna Jordan, (Theatre503: Rapid Write Response), Friends and Family and Other People by Sean Buckley and David Watson (BAC), Holloway Road by Darren Murphy (Theatre503, Urban Scrawl), Dead Dog at Dry Cleaners by Angelica Liddell (Pleasance Theatre).
+Play Occupied by Carla Grauls, staged in April 2014 received very positive reviews and was nominated to two Off West End Theatre Awards.
+Other directing credits include: I am Gavrilo Princip by Oliver Yellop (Edinburgh Fringe festival, Queen's Theatre Hornchurch), Lest We Forget by Marcia Zanelatto (Theatre503, Theatre De Menilmontant, Paris), The Frame by Michael Bhimm (Soho Theatre Upstairs) Showmance by Anna Jordan (Theatre503), A Night Out by Harold Pinter (Rose Bruford College), Someone Like You by Anna Jordan (Theatre503, PLAYlist) Sid by Matt Cunningham, Coming Home by Anna Jordan, (Theatre503: Rapid Write Response), Friends and Family and Other People by Sean Buckley and David Watson (BAC), Holloway Road by Darren Murphy (Theatre503, Urban Scrawl), Dead Dog at Dry Cleaners by Angelica Liddell (Pleasance Theatre).

 Deborah Yhip - ASSOCIATE ARTIST